Future Travel Choices: electric cars and transport on demand?

 There will be an opportunity to question the speakers and for the audience to vote on whether they think that these innovations will make a significant contribution to address Bristol and the West of England’s current transport challenges.
 Informal discussion can continue over light refreshments at the close.

 This is a free event hosted jointly by Bristol Civic Society and UWE, Bristol.
-Refreshments will be provided, but you will need to reserve your place by completing the reservation link below.
+Refreshments will be provided.

 Date: Wednesday 15th May 2019